Laravel Scout

 }

-public function elasticsearchSearch(NewSearch $newSearch)
+public function elasticsearchSearch(NewSearch $search): void

 {

-$newSearch->typoTolerantAttributes(['name', 'director']);
+$search->typoTolerantAttributes(['title', 'director']);

-$newSearch->retrieve(['name', 'director']);
+$search->retrieve(['title', 'director']);

-$newSearch->fields(['name', 'director']);
+$search->fields(['title', 'director']);

 '<span class="font-bold">',